 Iranian Christians celebrate their new year with the beginning of January.
 Most of Iranian Christians are Armani people.
 If you step out these days, you will feel this great holiday even behind the showcase of stores and coffee shops which have used Christmas decorations.

-Behind the showcase of Armani Stores you will see posters which represent time and place of celebration and live play of music.
+Behind the showcase of Armani Stores, you will see posters which represent time and place of celebration and live play of music.
 Charity markers are hot these days.
-The smell of delicious sweets made specifically for this holiday, and also the colorful candies besides the smile of people and children will excite you no matter which religion you are following.
-We are all got used to the doll Santa clauses, artificial Christmas tree, glamour of stores, small drums, striped red and white sticks, candles and golden stars.
-This much of happiness and color will excite the child within us.
+The smell of delicious sweets made specifically for this holiday, and also the colourful candies beside the smile of people and children will excite you no matter which religion you are following.
+We are all got used to the doll Santa clauses, artificial Christmas tree, the glamour of stores, small drums, striped red and white sticks, candles and golden stars.
+This much of happiness and colour will excite the child within us.
 We are willing to see the kind Santa Claus to make our dreams come true.
 No matter in which religion we are, we believe this day is one of the greatest days of God like our sisters and brothers in Christianity.

-The first night of January churches have a specific atmosphere in Iran.
-Right at the middle of the night the bell of the church will be rang and the sound of it will din in the cities.
+The first night of January churches has a specific atmosphere in Iran.
+Right at the middle of the night the bell of the church will ring and the sound of it will din in the cities.
 The loud laughter of children could be heard, and whispers are praying God.
-Every one is looking at the sky and the rituals are being held.
+Everyone is looking at the sky and the rituals are being held.
 In such a great ceremony you are invited whether you are Christian or not.
-Hands are kindly shaken and smiles are freely given and taken.
+Hands are kindly shaken, and smiles are freely given and taken.

 In Iran churches are considered as tourist attractions since they are of ancient times.
-From among famous churches in Iran we can call Surt Garapet in Abadan, Vank or Amna Perkij in Isfahan, Saint Sarkis Cathedral in Tehran, Saint Estepanous church in Jalfav.
-If you have devised travelling to Iran, try visiting these churches.
+From among famous churches in Iran we can call Sur Garapet in Abadan, Vank or Amna Perkij in Isfahan, Saint Sarkis Cathedral in Tehran, Saint Estepanous church in Jalfa.